 While you can certainly hope that all will go smoothly during your walkthrough, things unfortunately do go wrong from time to time.
 Minor damage with a low-cost fix probably isn’t worth halting the closing over.
 But if you’re looking at holes in the floor or a flooded basement, it should probably be addressed before closing!

 How you approach resolving an issue that you find during the walkthrough will depend on the severity of the problem.
 In general, you have three options:

 - You can ask the seller to repair the problem prior to closing.
 If there isn’t time to make the repair before closing, you might have to delay until the issue is fixed.
 Because sellers want to sell their home as much as you want to buy it, this is the most common route.

 - You may be able to negotiate compensation for the repairs so that you can have them done after closing.

 - If the issue is major, you may need to walk away from the sale altogether.
 Depending on the situation, legal action may also be necessary.

 As with any other step in the home buying process, your real estate agent will be there to act in your best interest should you find issues.
 They will be able to communicate with the seller’s agent to help you resolve the issue in a way that makes sense for both parties.

 The Bottom Line

 The final walkthrough is an important final step in your home buying journey.
 As tempting as it can be to skip it and rush into your home, this step can end up saving you hundreds— or even thousands— of dollars in repairs that you shouldn’t be on the hook for.
-Be sure to bring everything you’ll need, including our checklist, before meeting up with your agent.
+Be sure to bring everything you’ll need before meeting up with your agent.